MJHR89/my-slack-welcome-bot/README.md

   SendMessageWorkflow using an
   [event trigger](https://api.slack.com/future/triggers/event#create-runtime)
   that listens to the `user_joined_channel` event.
+- Add the `channels:read` scope to the manifest.

 ## Step 7: Create the Link Trigger Definition for the Create Message Workflow